duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 # I/O redirection and piping

-In computer programming, there are three standardised streams of
+In bash there are three standard streams of communication

-communication: standard input (stdin), standard output (stdout), and standard error (stderr).
+* standard input (stdin)
+* standard output (stdout)
+* standard error (stderr)

+Stdin is what goes into a command, stdout is what comes out of it, and stderr is somewhere for the command to write messages about how things are going (such as error messages).

-Standard Output:
+## Standard Output

+By default, stdout from a command is sent to the terminal, and that's what you're seeing when you type `ls`, etc.

-Many commands (e.g. “ls”) write their output on the display.
-However, sometimes you might need instead to have this output written to a file, or device instead.
-There are some special notations to do this:
+However, sometimes you might need instead to have this output written to a file.

-* the “>” symbol writes the output of a command to a new file, so no results are shown on the screen.
-If the file doesn’t exist, it will be created; otherwise, it will be overwritten!
-* the “>>” symbol appends the output of a command to a new file; if the file does not exist, it will be created; otherwise, the output will be added to the end of the file (the echo command used here displays a line of text to the standard output):
+If you follow a command with `>` and the name of a file, then stdout will go there instead, so

+`$ ls > myfiles.txt`

+will send no output to the terminal, but instead creates a file `myfiles.txt`.
+Be careful, this will always make a new file.
+If there was already a file with the name name it will be overwritten and the previous contents will be lost.

+If you use `>>`, then the output will be appended to the file rather than overwritting it.

-Standard Input:
+## Standard Input

+Many commands can accept input from stdin.
+A good example is `wc`.
+If y

 Several commands can accept their input from a file or another command:
 A command can have both its input and output redirected:
 Pipelines: